Suzanne Goh, MD, BCBA

 Co-Founder | Chief Medical Officer

-Dr. Suzanne Goh is a board-certified pediatric behavioral neurologist, a neuroscience researcher, and author.
+Suzanne Goh, MD, BCBA, is a board-certified pediatric behavioral neurologist, behavioral analyst, neuroscience researcher, and author.
 She has dedicated her career to researching and developing therapies for neurological conditions that impact childhood brain development.
 Specializing in the treatment of autism, she is the founder of Cortica, and creator of the Cortica Care Model.

 Suzanne Goh was born and raised in Toledo, Ohio.
 She pursued her undergraduate studies at Harvard University where she received her Bachelors of Arts degree, summa cum laude, in History and Science (1993-1997).
 She went on to attend Oxford University as a Rhodes Scholar (1997-1999).
 In 2004, she graduated from Harvard Medical School, cum laude.
 Dr. Goh completed her Pediatrics Internship at Massachusetts General Hospital and her Pediatric Neurology Residency at University of California San Francisco.